tvd12/freetank/README.md

 # Introduction

-Space Shooter is a socket game.
+Freetank is a socket game.
 It uses #ezyfox-server and #MongoDB for server side, #Unity and #ezyfox-server-unity client sdk for client

 # It supports